Lemons, Lavender, & Laundry

 13 Sep

 If you love the look of rustic, weathered wood this tutorial is for you.
-Did you know you can create a weathered wood look using paint and wax?
+Did you know you can create a weathered wood look using chalk paint and wax?
 Let me show you how…

-I also gave the entry table a little makeover.
-This table started out white… Actually, it really started out as a very dark wood, then I painted it white a year ago…
+Okay… now that my 15 minutes of fame has come to an end, let’s talk about the entry.
+This week I gave the entry table a little makeover.
+This table started out white… Actually, it started out as a very dark wood, then I painted it white a year ago…

-Problem is, it always looked dingy and dirty due to the fact that my kids put their shoes on the table when coming in from outside (as our pup loves to use our shoes as chew toys).
+The problem is, it always looked dingy and dirty due to the fact that my kids put their shoes on the table when coming in from outside (as our pup loves to use our shoes as chew toys).
 Not only were dirty shoes an issue, but that typewriter (which I love) is super heavy and was creating divots in the table.
 Because we were going with a lighter paint color on the walls, I decided to completely redo the table to make it look like weathered wood.

 What You Need to Create A Weathered Wood Look